fastruby/dotenv_validator/.github/ISSUE_TEMPLATE/feature_request.md

 **Branch/Commit:**

-Inform what branch/commit/version of "dotenv_checker" you are using.
+Inform what branch/commit/version of "dotenv_validator" you are using.

 **Describe the feature:**